symfony2admingenerator/GeneratorBundle/Resources/doc/installation/installation-via-composer.md

 ### 2. Enable bundles

-Admingenerator has a dependency on KnpMenuBundle and WhiteOctroberPagerfantaBundle.
+Admingenerator has a dependency on KnpMenuBundle and WhiteOctoberPagerfantaBundle.

 > **Note:** there are also some optional dependencies, each is described in corresponding feature`s doc.
 This guide describes only the minimal-setup.